 First, I’d love to say hello a little more personally, share how the blog got its name, how it started, and why it continues!

-I find great joy in sharing and encouraging in the areas of planning, organization, home education, and faith and culture – because that’s where I live – in the very practical.
+I find great joy in sharing and encouraging in the areas of planning, organization, home education, and faith and culture – because that’s where I live – philosophically in the very practical.
 And though I live out my days in the practical, I’m a big believer that there should be touches of beauty everywhere.
 Practical and pretty.
-That’s what I think you’ll find tucked in the corners of these pages.
+Beauty in the ordinary.
+That’s what you’ll find tucked in the corners of these pages.

 I share in a few different places – most of my content is right here, on my blog, but you can also catch up with me around the interwebs through my wildflowers and marbles facebook page and my Instagram account.
 I’d love to have you along!

 Here are the main topics I write about here:

 There is no doubt that I love to chat planning and planners.
 Time is a gift to steward and planning helps me do just that!
 I’m a busy wife and mom of 5 – homeschooling, cooking, cleaning, organizing, reading, running errands and loving into all the moments around here.
 Life is full.
 Planning helps me get it out of my head and onto paper so that I can do something about it.
 Here are some planning posts to get you started.

 - Planning With the Temperament God Gave You <– start here!
 I share my planning system and tools for 2 reasons: (1) in case something is inspiring and you can grab an idea and run with it, (2) for those of you that look at my system and tools and decide in an instant that it’s not for you!
 If my way of planning is overwhelming, scratch that off your list and keep looking!
 Because we each have a unique personality and that drives how we plan and how we live that plan!
 I hope this post gives you encouragement to plan with your temperament!

 - From there, you may enjoy clicking around my planning posts, some of which are reviews of products I love using!